Port Wine 101: A Beginner's Guide to Three Top Styles

 Basic Ruby Port

 There are six types of Ruby Port, with those labeled as simply Ruby Port being the most basic.
 These wines, often bulk-produced, are made from a blend of younger wines from many vintages.
-Easy-drinking, inexpensive sweet wines; tasty, but not something to bring to dinner with the in-laws.
+They are easy-drinking, inexpensive, sweet wines; tasty, but not something to bring to dinner with the in-laws.

 Vintage Port

-On the opposite end of the Ruby Port spectrum are the prestigious Vintage Ports.
-These elegant wines, with their stunning dark purplish red color and vibrant acidity, come from top grapes and are only produced in the very best years.
-Vintage Port spends no more than two years in barrels before being bottled, and is sold young—meant to be cellared by the buyer, ideally in an at-home wine cellar with a cool and consistent temperature.
+The prestigious Vintage Ports are on the opposite end of the Ruby Port spectrum.
+These elegant wines, with their stunning dark purplish-red color and vibrant acidity, come from top grapes and are only produced in the very best years.
+Vintage Port spends no more than two years in barrels before being bottled and is sold young—meant to be cellared by the buyer, ideally in an at-home wine cellar with a cool and consistent temperature.
 These special wines can be left to sit for decades and will gain complexity.

-While a young Vintage Port can no doubt be enjoyed, those that are aged offer wine lovers the most extraordinary experience.
-Given time in the bottle, the wine becomes intriguing, gaining complexity, elegance and delicacy.
-As the fruitiness and strong tannins mellow, a whole new array of interesting flavors appear: dried fruit (particularly figs), black cherry, honey, pepper, spice, almonds, even hints of tea leaves and cigar box.
+While a young Vintage Port can undoubtedly be enjoyed, those that are aged offer wine lovers the most extraordinary experience.
+Given time in the bottle, the wine becomes intriguing, gaining complexity, elegance, and delicacy.
+As the fruitiness and strong tannins mellow, a whole new array of interesting flavors appears: dried fruit (particularly figs), black cherry, honey, pepper, spice, almonds, even hints of tea leaves and cigar box.

-A classic food pairing with Vintage Port includes Stilton, or other richly-flavored cheeses, accompanied by dark chocolate, figs, and walnuts.
-And for dessert, try Vintage Port with anything chocolate.
+A classic food pairing with Vintage Port includes Stilton or other richly flavored cheeses accompanied by dark chocolate, figs, and walnuts.
+For dessert, try Vintage Port with anything chocolate.

 Vintage Port producers to look for: Dow’s, Taylor Fladgate, Graham’s, Fonseca, Niepoort, Churchills, Quinta do Vesuvio, Croft, Conceito.

-In between simple, quaffable Ruby Port and exquisite, meant-to-be-savored Vintage Port, there are four other Ports under the ruby umbrella that I’ve listed below, in ascending order of quality.
+Between simple, quaffable Ruby Port and exquisite, meant-to-be-savored Vintage Port, there are four other Ports under the ruby umbrella that I’ve listed below in ascending order of quality.

-Crusted is bottled unfiltered, leaving a sediment (crust) that forms in the bottle.
-This full-bodied style is somewhat similar to Vintage Port, but at a much lower price point.
+• Crusted is bottled unfiltered, leaving a sediment (crust) that forms in the bottle.
+This full-bodied style is similar to Vintage Port but at a much lower price point.

-Late Bottled Vintage (LBV) is similar to Vintage Port in that it is from a single year and made of high quality fruit.
-Unlike Vintage, it is bottled after a longer time in barrels, four to six years, and it’s produced every year, not just in the most outstanding years.
+• Late Bottled Vintage (LBV) is similar to Vintage Port in that it is from a single year and made of high-quality fruit.
+Unlike Vintage, it is bottled after a longer time in barrels, four to six years, and it’s produced yearly, not just in the most outstanding years.

-Vintage Single Quinta are even more similar in style to Vintage except that they originate from a single estate (called a quinta), whereas Vintage Port can be sourced from a variety of quintas.
+• Vintage Single Quinta is even more similar in style to Vintage Port, except that it originates from a single estate (called a quinta), whereas Vintage Port can be sourced from a variety of quintas.

 Tawny Port

-In contrast to fruit-forward, powerful Vintage Port, Tawny Port offers a more subtle array of flavors like caramel, peanut brittle, dried fruits (apricots, dates, raisins, prunes), nutmeg, chocolate and walnut.
+In contrast to fruit-forward, powerful Vintage Port, Tawny Port offers a more subtle array of flavors, such as caramel, peanut brittle, dried fruits (apricots, dates, raisins, prunes), nutmeg, chocolate, and walnut.

 In contrast to Vintage Port, tawny is aged before you buy it and is not meant to be cellared further.
-They are released in 10-, 20-, 30- and 40-year-old versions, with the age referring to time spent in wood.
+It is released in 10-, 20-, 30- and 40-year-old versions, with the age referring to time spent in wood.
 10-year-olds show youthful fruitiness, whereas 20-year-olds offer more complexity and a lively freshness.
 30- and 40-year-olds tend to be richer and sweeter with a more unctuous texture.

-With their nutty nuances, Tawny Port pairs naturally with nut-based desserts like pecan pie and almond biscotti, but they are also capable of partnering with savory items such as a charcuterie board of salamis and thinly sliced hams, Pecorino cheese, olives, dried prunes and apricots, potato chips and nuts.
+With its nutty nuances, Tawny Port pairs naturally with nut-based desserts like pecan pie and almond biscotti, but it is also capable of partnering with savory items such as a charcuterie board of salamis and thinly sliced hams, Pecorino cheese, olives, dried prunes and apricots, potato chips, and nuts.

 Tawny Wines to Try: 10-year-old: Ramos-Pinto, Ferreira, Sandeman.
 20-year-old: Graham’s, Taylor Fladgate, Dow’s.
 30-year-old: Sandeman, Graham’s.
 40-year-old: Graham’s, Taylor Fladgate, Sandeman, Quinta Do Noval.